fryguybob/STM-Commentary/GHCSTMNotes.md

 `TVar`s proceeds while holding the global lock.

-With the fine grain lock version when validation, including any read-only phase, succeeds, two properties will hold that give the desired atomicity:
+With the fine grain lock version when validation, including any read-only phase, succeeds, two properties will hold simultaneously that give the desired
+atomicity:

-1)  Validation has witnessed all `TVar`s with their expected value.
+-   Validation has witnessed all `TVar`s with their expected value.
-2)  Locks are held for all of the `TVar`s in the write set.
+-   Locks are held for all of the `TVar`s in the write set.

 Commit can proceed to increment each locked `TVar`'s `num_updates` field and unlock by writing the new value to the `current_value` field.
 While these